 Language has levels at which it is studied.
 There are five such levels that enhance both the teaching and the learning of a language.

-This is the scientific study of the speech sounds of a language.
+Phonetics is seen as the study of science of the speech sounds of a language.
 It is the science that studies the character of human sound-making; especially those sounds used in speech, and provides a method for their description, classification, and transcription.
-There are three branches of phonetics, namely:
+Phonetics has three branches namely:

 Articulatory phonetics: This is the study of how speech sounds are made or produced through the human speech organs as well as the identification and classification of individual sounds.